ARMmbed/mbed-os-5-docs/docs/contributing/adding_exporters.md

 #### Eclipse + Make

-If your IDE uses Eclipse and does not use the GNU ARM Eclipse plugin, you can use the "Unmanaged makefile" Eclipse exporter classes, `EclipseGcc`, `EclipseArmc5` and `EclipseIar`.
-Much like the GNU ARM Eclipse section, you may decide to alias or specialize.
+If your IDE uses Eclipse and does not use the GNU Arm Eclipse plugin, you can use the "Unmanaged makefile" Eclipse exporter classes, `EclipseGcc`, `EclipseArmc5` and `EclipseIar`.
+Much like the GNU Arm Eclipse section, you may decide to alias or specialize.

 #### Make

 If your IDE is not Eclipse based but can still use a Makefile, then you can specialize the Makefile exporter.
-Specializing the Makefile is actually how ARM mbed implemented the Eclipse + Make exporter.
+Specializing the Makefile is actually how Arm mbed implemented the Eclipse + Make exporter.

 Creating an exporter based on the Makefile exporter is a two step process: inherit from the appropriate Makefile class, and call its generate method.
-Taking Eclipse + Make using GCC_ARM as an example, your exporter will look like:
+Taking Eclipse + Make using GCC Arm as an example, your exporter will look like:

 ```python
 class EclipseGcc(GccArm):